l3robot/ulavalSFM/INSTALL.md

 INSTALL INSTRUCTIONS
 --------------------

-#### If you don't have OpenCV and/or don't have the rights on the computer, here is a way to install it and install bundler_sfm with my script :
+#### If you don't have OpenCV and/or don't have the rights on the computer, here is a way to install it and install bundler_sfm with my linux script :

 DO :